South Shore Notary

 What forms of payment are accepted?

-Venmo is preferred.
-However we also accept cash and all major credit cards via PayPal (Visa, MasterCard, American Express and Discover).
+Cash is preferred.
+However we also accept all major credit cards via PayPal (Visa, MasterCard, American Express and Discover) Venmo and mobile payments.

 Should documents be signed prior to appointment?